ArchiveBox/ArchiveBox/README.md

 ## Dependencies

-To achieve high-fidelity archives in as many situations as possible, ArchiveBox depends on a variety of high-quality 3rd-party tools and libraries that specialize in extracting different types of content.
+To achieve high-fidelity archives in as many situations as possible, ArchiveBox depends on a variety of 3rd-party tools that specialize in extracting different types of content.

 <br/>
 <details>
 <summary><i>Expand to learn more about ArchiveBox's dependencies...</i></summary>
 <br/>

+> [!TIP]
-For better security, easier updating, and to avoid polluting your host system with extra dependencies, **it is strongly recommended to use the official [Docker image](https://github.com/ArchiveBox/ArchiveBox/wiki/Docker)** with everything pre-installed for the best experience.
+> For better security, easier updating, and to avoid polluting your host system with extra dependencies, **it is strongly recommended to use the [⭐️ official Docker image](https://github.com/ArchiveBox/ArchiveBox/wiki/Docker)** with everything pre-installed for the best experience.

 These optional dependencies used for archiving sites include: